SaboyaDev/SaboyaTech/README.md

 - 💻 Front End Developer
 - 📫 How to reach me for my resune: SaboyaDev@gmail.com.
-- ⚡ Fun facts: I'm a musician, and I'm a Big Nikola Tesla fan.
+- ⚡ Fun facts: I'm also an EMT, and I'm a Big Nikola Tesla fan.

 #### Top Technologies